maysaraadmin/moodle_manager/README.md

 1. **New Tree Views**: Extend the `NetworkTreeWidget` class or create new tree widgets
 2. **New Dialogs**: Add new dialog classes in the `dialogs` package
 3. **New API Methods**: Extend the `MoodleRestClient` class with new Moodle web service functions
-4. **New Data Models**: Implement new interfaces and concrete classes as needed

 ### Testing